-Times of isolation such as winter, illness, and COVID quarantine can cause a pain flare of our old muscle and joint injuries.
-It is important to keep moving even when you feel like staying still.
+Times of isolation, such as during an illness or staying indoors mostly during winter, can also lead to a pain flare, usually of old joint and muscle injuries.
+That is why it is important for people to keep moving even if their bodies do not want to move.
 Even if scar tissue has been minimized, pain associated with the scar can still resurface when you get out of your rhythm and routine.
-It is best for your physical and mental health to avoid large fluctuations in your pain cycle.
+It is best for your physical and mental health to avoid large fluctuations in your pain cycle by staying in your routine.

 If you have chronic muscle pain, keep your muscles as warm and supple as possible.